-Gamma Delta T Cell Engager platform (GADLEN)
+Gamma Delta T Cell Engager (GADLENTM) platform

 Design and Structure

-About the GADLEN Platform
+About the GADLEN Platfrom

 Gamma delta T cells represent approximately 2% to 5% of the total T cell population, and their presence within tumors is strongly correlated with increased survival in cancer patients.
-Unlike alpha beta T cells which recognize tumor antigens presented on major histocompatibility complex molecules, gamma delta T cells are activated by a newly-identified, tissue-specific complex of two heterodimerized butyrophilin proteins.
-The therapeutic utilization of gamma delta T cells represents a novel approach for the treatment of cancer, as it presents an opportunity to treat checkpoint refractory patients with a fundamentally new modality.
+Unlike alpha beta T cells which recognize tumor antigens presented on major histocompatibility complex molecules, gamma delta T cells are activated by a newly identified, tissue-specific complex of heterodimerized butyrophilin proteins.
+The therapeutic utilization of gamma delta T cells represents a novel approach for the treatment of cancer, as it presents an opportunity to treat checkpoint refractory patients with a fundamentally new therapeutic modality.

-We have leveraged our in-house expertise in protein engineering and intellectual property to build our novel Gamma Delta T Cell Engager, or GADLEN, platform to harness gamma delta T cells for the treatment of cancer.
+We have leveraged our in-house expertise in protein engineering and intellectual property to build a novel Gamma Delta T Cell Engager, or GADLEN, platform to harness gamma delta T cells for the treatment of cancer.
 This is Shattuck’s second, wholly owned, platform to solve a biological problem by creating a therapeutic that matches the native structure of the target.

-GADLEN compounds are designed to facilitate targeting of specific gamma delta T cells to tumor cells expressing a defined antigen.
+GADLEN compounds are designed to facilitate the targeting of specific gamma delta T cells to tumor cells expressing a defined antigen.
 We believe our GADLEN platform offers a novel approach to the treatment of cancer.

 - GADLEN compounds bind and activate γδ T cell receptor via the butyrophilin (BTN) heterodimer domain